anetacamo/react-coding/content/git-router.md

 # react router

+React Router is a popular library for managing navigation in React applications. \
 React App doesn't by default include page _routing_.

 ### what is routing?

 A _route_ is a URL path in your application that’s mapped to a specific component or page. \
-When users visit a route (like /about or /profile), the app renders the component associated with that path
+When users visit a route (like /about or /profile), the app renders the component associated with that path. \

-React Router is a popular library for managing navigation in React applications.
+_Routing_ is the system of routes.

 - provides a way to define routes and associate them with specific components.
 - enabling single-page applications to simulate multi-page navigation.